ttu/ruuvitag-sensor/install_guide_pi.md

 $ ip a
 ```
 Expect something like 192.168.1.x (can be found after eth0:, inet )-->
-Now you can either connect to raspberry with SSH (e.g. Putty from windows) or continue using current terminal.
+Now you can either connect to raspberry pi over the network with SSH (For example use Putty from windows) or continue using current terminal.

 Use these login credentials
 ```